Waitsburg, Washington

 Waitsburg is a city in Walla Walla County, Washington, United States.
 The population was 1,166 at the 2020 census.
 Waitsburg has a unique city classification in Washington state, being the state's only city which still operates under its territorial charter.

+Located on the Touchet River in an rural area of Southeastern Washington, Waitsburg has long been tied to the agricultural economy of its surrounding region.
+The milling of wheat played a prominent role in the first century of Waitsburg's existence, though in recent decades the economy has pivoted towards viticulture and tourism due to its location within the Walla Walla AVA.
+The downtown core of the community, dating to the 1880s, is listed on the National Register of Historic Places as the Waitsburg Historic District.